 When is a Good Time to Paint My Cabinets?

-Repainting your kitchen cabinets is the easiest and most cost-efficient way to refresh your cooking space and restore the glory of your once beautiful and trendy cabinets.
-So if your cabinets are still in good physical condition, you don’t have to spend a fortune replacing or even refacing them –a fresh coat of paint is all you need to make them look as good as new.
+Refinishing your kitchen cabinets is the best way to transform the heart of your home.
+If your cabinets are still in good physical condition, you don’t have to spend a fortune replacing or even refacing them – a fresh coat of paint is all you need to make them look as good as new.
 Just need to make sure that you do the proper prep work and use the proper KCMA rated paint.

 That being said, you might be wondering when the best time to repaint your cabinets is.
-Well, repainting kitchen cabinets is a relatively small (compare to a full kitchen remodel) project that can be done within a week to two weeks.
-While pretty much any of the four seasons can accommodate a cabinet repainting project, winter seems to the best for several reasons.
+Well, repainting kitchen cabinets is a relatively small (compare to a full kitchen remodel) project that can be done within two to three weeks.
+While pretty much any of the four seasons can accommodate a cabinet repainting project, winter seems to be the best for several reasons.

 First, you get the best results when your cabinets are in their naturally contracted states.
 Since the heat is on in the winter and everything is contracted, this is naturally the best time to repaint.